Frequently Asked Questions

 I also see clients virtually- you just need to be located in the state of California for our appointment (so if you go to Lake Tahoe, make sure you're on the California side) (actually not joking, it’s the law.. sigh).

-• My fees are based on usual and customary fees for licensed therapists specializing in the treatment of eating disorders in San Francisco.
+• My fees are based on the average market rate for licensed therapists specializing in the treatment of eating disorders and ADHD in San Francisco.

 • I am not an in network provider, but I do help clients use their out-of-network benefits